opipari/DeepRobWeb/projects/finalproject.md

 ### Review Deadline
 {: #review-deadline }

-**Students in DeepRob should submit their paper review at least one week prior to their scheduled paper presentation.
-Students should submit their review as a PDF file.**
+**Students in DeepRob should submit their paper review at least one week prior to their scheduled paper presentation.** Students should submit their review as a PDF file [via email to the course instructor](mailto:topipari@umich.edu).

 ### Useful Resources
 {: #review-resources }